usnistgov/800-63-3/sp800-63a/sec1_2_introduction.md

 Assurance in a subscriber's identity is described using one of three IALs:

 **IAL1** - There is no requirement to link the applicant to a specific real-life identity.
 Any attributes provided in conjunction with the authentication process are self-asserted or should be treated as self-asserted.
+Self-asserted attributes are neither validated or verified.

 **IAL2** - Evidence supports the real-world existence of the claimed identity and verifies that the applicant is appropriately associated with this real-world identity.
 IAL2 introduces the need for either remote or physically-present identity proofing.
 Attributes could be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.
 A CSP that supports IAL2 can support IAL1 transactions if the user consents.